 When you take the paper away you will see a faint outline of your design.

 Go ahead and use the pointy end of your chalk to fill in between the lines.
-It sometimes helps to wet the chalk to get better coverage.
+It sometimes helps to wet the piece of chalk to get better coverage.

-When done, use a wet paper towel to clean up your design.
+When done, use a wet cloth to clean up your design.